DylanFernandes98/budget-tracker/README.md

 - Add income or expense transactions with date, category, amount, and description
 - View all transactions in a scrollable interface
 - See the current balance update in real time
+- Toggle a bar chart showing total spent per category
+- Chart updates live when transactions are added or deleted
 - Data is stored locally using SQLite
 - Built with a clean, minimal GUI using Tkinter